KanChanOn/x1.github.io/README.md

-# To jest moja pierwsza strona internetowa: x1.github.io
+# To jest moja pierwsza strona internetowa.
-# This is my first webpage: x1.github.io
+# This is my first webpage.